Gareth: Tennyson

-The legend of Gareth and Lynette has been reinterpreted by many writers and poets, the most renowned being Alfred Lord Tennyson in Idylls of the King (1859–1888).
+The legend of Gareth and Lynette has been reinterpreted by many writers and poets, the most renowned being Alfred Lord Tennyson's "Gareth and Lynette" in Idylls of the King (1859–1888).
 In this version the 'colored' knights are replaced by knights associated with various times of day: the final knight is known as Night or Death and is the most feared of the three, though ultimately the weakest.
 Eventually, Gareth marries Lynette.

+Tennyson's version, which renamed Gareth's mother as Bellicent, has been adapted many times to other media, often being retold for children.
+Examples of such adaptations are a 1909 retelling in The Children's King Arthur: Stories from Tennyson and Malory illustrated by Helen Stratton, a part of C. W. Bailey's 1929 play King Arthur and the Knights of the Round Table, Sivori Levey's 1920 play Sir Gareth's Quest, Moritz Adolf Jagendorf's 1935 children's play Gareth and Lynette, and Margaret Mantle's 1957 children's play Gareth Triumphs.